 Oh, and it goes for adult dogs too.
 Having to go from home to shelter to home and again has to be awful.
 My rescue whippet, Zephyr, lived in 3 previous homes, not counting where he was born.
 At least now he will live happily in our home for the rest of his life.

-If you decide to get a puppy for Christmas, I highly recommend getting Helen’s book All About Archie: Bringing Up A Puppy on Amazon (Affiliate link).
-It has lots of helpful information and tips for new puppy owners.
+If you decide to get a puppy for Christmas, I highly recommend getting Helen’s books on Amazon: All About Archie: Bringing Up A Puppy and More About Archie: The Post Puppy Years.
+They have lots of helpful information and tips for new puppy owners.